-Tenor, Jonas Kaufmann spoke about the theme of the concert and why it was a perfect fit.
+German operatic tenor, Jonas Kaufmann spoke about the theme of the open-air event and why it was a perfect fit.

 ''Love is one of the greatest motivations for composing music.
 It has been like this for centuries, even millenniums, probably since the beginning of what we can perhaps call music.
 Music is about expressing something, about transporting feelings," he explained.

 The audience was treated to Jonas Kaufmann singing arias by Jules Massenet, Emmerich Kálmán and Giacomo Puccini.

 Nessun Dorma is one of the most well known and loved pieces of opera music - an aria from the final act of Giacomo Puccini's opera Turandot, made famous on a global scale after Luciano Pavarotti performed it in 1990.

 ''Nessun Dorma is a mystery.
 Even young people who listen to it for the first time, say: that is unbelievable, incredible.
 They don't understand a word of the text and nevertheless they are immediately enthusiastic.

 ''Everyone gets goosebumps from this piece," Jonas Kaufmann said.

 The annual concert has taken place since 2004 but 2020 has been like no other due to the global health pandemic, with just a very small number of people allowed into the palace to watch it - a far cry from the usual 100,000 people that normally attend from all over the world.